 GradesK to 12

-Want a slicker way of finding Creative Commons pictures (pictures you are ALLOWED to use without copyright problems, simply by giving credit)?
-Compfight searches flickr pictures and...more
+Discover a slick way to find Creative Commons pictures (pictures you are ALLOWED to use without copyright problems, simply by giving credit).
+Compfight searches Flickr pictures and...more

-Want a slicker way of finding Creative Commons pictures (pictures you are ALLOWED to use without copyright problems, simply by giving credit)?
-Compfight searches flickr pictures and locates those that can be used in other activities and projects.
+Discover a slick way to find Creative Commons pictures (pictures you are ALLOWED to use without copyright problems, simply by giving credit).
+Compfight searches Flickr pictures and locates those with licenses that permit use in other activities and projects.
 Enter text or tags, and Compfight does the rest, providing thumbnail images for you to choose from.
 After you search, be sure you have checked the box in the LEFT sidebar of the search results, specifying that you want Creative Commons images, NOT commercial ones.
 Click to search again, if necessary.
 Choose from the results that appear below the dotted line.
-Those above the line are images you must pay for.
+(Those above the line are images you must pay for!)
 Click on the image you like and double-check the license information under item 1 to be sure it is available for non-commercial use with attribution and can be used for "derivative works."
 Click the image itself to copy and paste its url to use in image credits.
 Remember that Creative Commons DOES require that you give proper credit!

 In the ClassroomUsers need to be able to use good search terms to find the best pictures possible as well as knowing how to save images on their computer.
-Use in the classroom any time that an image is needed for projects, even if it is not put on a website for others to see.
+Use in the classroom any time that an image is needed for projects, even if it is not going to be put on a website for others to see.
 Be sure students are aware that any time another person's image is used, they must give full credit for it, even if that owner cannot see it.
 Demonstrate Compfight on a projector or interactive whiteboard so students now how to use it.
 Student groups can use Compfight to collectively find the best image to use for a project.
 Have students create a multimedia presentation using ThinkLink, reviewed here.
-For example, students studying renewable energy can use Compfight to find images of various renewable energy sources, then explain them on ThingLink.
+For example, students studying renewable energy can use Compfight to find images of various renewable energy sources, then explain them using ThingLink.
 Teachers can collect Creative Commons images for use on their interactive whiteboard for sorting activities (monocots and dicots, producers and consumers, etc).
 Never assume that your students, even the gifted ones, understand about giving proper credit and only using copyright-safe images (CC or public domain).
 Compfight makes it easier.
 Be sure to hold students accountable by including a "digital citizenship" category in your project rubric, requiring proper credit for all images.
 You will want to spot check a few of the urls to be sure they are actually correct credits.
 Share Compfight as an important tool on your class web page, wiki, or blog so students can access it anywhere, anytime.